Where to use interior French doors?

 Whichever timber you choose, you’ll need to occasionally perform a bit of maintenance, in the form of cleaning, sanding and re-finishing, in order the get the best from the door.
 Timber can also be drilled into and otherwise modified – and thus you’ll be able to install locks and other hardware rather easily.

 To avoid warping, internal French doors tend to be made using an engineered core, with a thin layer of timber on the top.
-This allows the door to be made more strongly and cheaply, and it also helps to guard against the warping effect which can result when timber is exposed to excess heat and moisture.
+This allows the door to be made more strongly and cheaply, and it also helps to guard against the warping effect which can result when timber is exposed to excess heat and moisture.#

 Aluminium is the most expensive of the three materials.
 It’s extremely strong and lightweight, which means that doors made from it can have very thin frames.
-This is advantageous in that it allows windows to be made bigger, which allows more light to pass from one room to another.
+This is advantageous in that it allows windows to be made bigger, which in turn allows more light to pass from one room to another.
 Besides the cost of aluminium, it also tends to look a little more sterile than timber – and for this reason it’s only used in certain sorts of interior.
 Due to the qualities of aluminium French doors they tend to be reserved for your exterior doors.

 What about glazing?

 Of course, the cardinal virtue of a French door is that it comes with glass panels that allow light to pass from one space to another.
 These glass panels come in a range of different styles – you might opt for three vertical windows running down each door, in the ‘Aston’ style, or four horizontal rectangles, or even a single large window that covers the entire door.
 Your choice will depend on your personal preference, and surrounding décor.
 Whichever style option you prefer is it worth checking the glass panels in your internal French doors are double glazed.
-While double glazing is perhaps not as important for interior doors, as it would be for your external doors, you will be grateful on those cold winter evenings for the better quality when you vamp up the heating in the hope of keeping your rooms warm.
+While double glazing is perhaps not as important for interior doors, as it would be for your external patio doors, you will be grateful on those cold winter evenings for the better quality when you vamp up the heating in the hope of keeping your rooms warm.

 If you are considering installing internal French doors in a place where privacy is important – a bathroom, for instance then you might want to consider frosted glass.
 Frosted glass uses tiny imperfections in the surface to diffuse light, making it impossible to see things on the other side (but while still allowing light to pass through).